Red Lentil Dal

 salt & pepper

-1. In a medium pan, add the oil, and then the onion, cooking and stirring until it is soft and translucent.
+1. In a medium pan, add the oil and then the onion, Soften on a medium heat for 5-8 minutes.

-3. Add the curry powder, coriander, turmeric, cumin, cinnamon and dried red chilli flakes (if using).
+3. Add the curry powder, coriander, turmeric, cumin, cinnamon and dried red chilli flakes .
 Stir for about 30 seconds.

-4. Add the tomato and the lentils, stir until all completely mixed together.
+4. Add the tomato, lentils and 800ml of the water stir until all completely mixed together.

-5. Add 800ml of the cold water, bring to a boil and lower the heat to a simmer.
-Cook, partially covered for up to 30 minutes until lentils are very soft and the stew is thick.
-Add another 100ml of water if getting too thick, but stir occasionally to prevent sticking.
+5. Bring to the boil and lower the heat to a simmer.
+Cook, partially covered for 25 minutes until lentils are soft and the dal is thick.
+Add another 100ml of water if it’s getting too thick, stirring occasionally to prevent sticking.

 For the full recipe with pictures visit: